 Reason #5 – Goals Matter

-If you aren't investing with a specific goal in mind, it will be hard to measure or have success.
+If you aren't investing with a specific goal in mind, it will be hard to measure or succeed.
 Goals come in lots of forms.
 Are you investing for retirement or your kids' education?
 Perhaps you're trying to reach financial independence before you retire.
 Maybe you're trying to create other sources of passive income.

 Unless the reasons you're investing have changed, there's no reason to change your investment portfolio.
 Think about it.
-If you built your portfolio to help achieve a long term goal, unless your goal has changed, neither should your portfolio.
-Just because the market isn't behaving the way you want it to this month, this quarter or this year, it doesn't mean you should make changes to your investments (see reasons #1 and #4).
+If you built your portfolio to help achieve a long term goal, unless your plan has changed, neither should your portfolio.
+Just because the market isn't behaving the way you want it to this month, this quarter, or this year, it doesn't mean you should make changes to your investments (see reasons #1 and #4).
 That's how investors get into trouble.

 If your investments do not connect to a goal or a purpose, maybe it's time to change that.
 Staying focused on a goal makes it much easier to keep the plans you've made to achieve that goal.
 That not only includes your investment, but also spending, saving, and managing debt.
 All of these things should be analyzed together when working toward a goal.

 The five reasons listed here are not new ideas.
-However, in times like we find ourselves in now, they can act as a reminder to help us stay on track.
+However, in times like we find ourselves now, they can act as a reminder to help us stay on track.

 For the most part, I'm an optimist.
 I believe things work out for the best.
 Life doesn't come with a guarantee that it will always be good.
 I know of no one who gets through life without some wort of significant crisis.
 To some extent, we are all going through a crisis that is not of our own making.
 Things going on feel surreal.
 That feeling can bring on fear.
 Fear is a powerful emotion.